maduhu/Documentation/DFSP/Pending Transactions Api/README.md

 ## IV.
 LIST PENDING INVOICES - CLIENT ##

-Client will be able to check all the invoices associated with him.
+Client will be able to obtain a list of all the pending invoices associated with him.

 ### Api description

 ----

 * **URL**